-Avery is an associate in RMI’s Carbon-Free Electricity practice, where she performs data analysis and energy modeling on the US electricity sector to facilitate the transition to a decarbonized energy future.
-Specifically, Avery’s work explores the transition of the utility business model from gas and fossil fuels toward renewable resource mixes aligned with the climate imperative, and analyzes low-to-moderate income customers served in each utility service territory.
+Avery is a Senior Associate in RMI’s Carbon-Free Electricity practice, where she performs data analysis and energy modeling on the US electricity sector to facilitate the transition to a decarbonized energy future.
+Specifically, Avery’s work explores the transition of the utility business model from gas and fossil fuels toward renewable resource mixes aligned with the climate imperative and analyzes low-to-moderate income customers served in each utility service territory.
 Avery is passionate about exploring how energy equity metrics can play a larger role in making renewable energy more accessible and affordable for all.

 Before joining RMI full-time, Avery interned as a 2019 Schneider Fellow with RMI’s Islands Energy Program, where she identified critical facilities in Puerto Rico that provide essential services during and after a disaster.
 She modeled and sized the total solar PV and lithium-ion battery storage microgrid systems needed to power critical facilities across Puerto Rico, to increase energy resilience and autonomy.